Ornamental, Meat, Pets, Eggs

 The white variety of the Sebastopol is best known.
 Both males and females have pure white feathers that contrast with their bright blue eyes and orange bills and feet.
 Juveniles often have traces of gray.
 There are also gray and buff color varieties.

 To keep Sebastopols looking good, clean water for swimming should be made available.
-While they’re hardy and being raised successfully in cold climates, it’s a good idea to provide more protection during wet, cold, and windy weather than normally afforded to other breeds, as their loose-fitting feathers don’t provide as much warmth, nor do they shed water as well.
+They have webbed feet and are good swimmers.
+While they’re hardy and can be raised successfully in cold climates, it’s a good idea to provide more protection during wet, cold, and windy weather than normally afforded to other breeds, as their loose-fitting feathers don’t provide as much warmth, nor do they shed water as well.

 Did you know:

-The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
-We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
+The Livestock Conservancy is America’s leading organization working to save over 190 heritage breeds from extinction.
+We rely on the support of our members, grants, and donations from the public to raise the $1 million needed each year to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.

 You may be interested in…